- What other names is Selenium known by?

 Possibly Effective for...

 - Autoimmune thyroiditis (Hashimoto's thyroiditis).
 Research shows that taking 200 mcg of selenium daily along with thyroid hormone might decrease antibodies in the body that contribute to this condition.
 Selenium might also help improve mood and general feelings of well-being in people with this condition.
+Selenium also seems to improve quality of life in people with this condition.
+Taking selenium doses under 200 mcg daily might not be as effective, and it might be more beneficial in people with more severe cases.

 - Abnormal cholesterol levels.
 Some research shows that taking a 100-200 mcg of a specific selenium supplement (SelenoPrecise, Pharma Nord, Denmark) daily for 6 months can modestly reduce cholesterol levels.
 Many people in this study had low levels of selenium in their body before the start of the study.
 It is not clear if taking extra selenium would have any benefit on cholesterol levels in people with normal selenium levels in the body.